Social Media Is Bad for Artists (And We All Know It)

 Social media has become an (unpaid) full-time job

 With increasing users, the requirements for being successful on social media as an artist are constantly rising, too.
-In the beginning, it may have been enough to post your artwork and some behind-the-scenes photos and words once in a while.
+In the beginning, it may have been enough to just post your artwork.

-Today, things have changed a little: Be online regularly, post in an absolutely religious schedule, interact with people, create stories and video content.
+Today, things have changed a little: Be online regularly, post religiously, interact with people, create stories, film and edit video content.
 Social media has basically become a full-time job, at least if you want to be seen.

-In business, always consider the return on investment.
-And social media, with all the investment it is asking from you, is quite honestly not returning much.
+Especially in business, always consider your return on investment and costs vs. benefits.
+And with all the investment social media is asking from you, it may not be returning enough to justify the effort.

 Your content disappears

 What does that mean?
-If you create a blog post or upload a video to YouTube, people can find these years later still.
-You create content that is valuable for a long time, not only for a couple of hours, and it will keep attracting people to your page.
+If you create a blog post or upload a video to YouTube, people can still find these years later through search engines.
+That kind of content is valuable for a long time, not only for a couple of hours, and will keep attracting people to your page.

-On social media, however, your content simply disappears.
-Even if you use hashtags, you will only show up for a very short-lived time in the hashtag feed.
-And the amount of people who will actively click on your profile and catch up with what you posted, is very little, too.
+On platforms like Instagram, however, your content simply disappears.
+Even if you use hashtags, it will only show up for a very short-lived time in the hashtag feed.

 Effectively, you disappear